WClifford1/Ruby-Terminal-Assessment/README.md

 #Instruction for use
-1. To run the app run CoffeeApp.rb from the src folder.
-2. To view the slide presentation in pdf format open terminalapplicationslides.pdf from the ppt folder.
-3. To view the work flowchart and testing spreadsheet open the files in the docs folder.
-4. To view Trello screenshots open the Trello Screenshots folder from the docs folder.
-5. To view the app screenshots open the App Screenshots folder from the docs folder.
-6. To view files of brainstorming screenshots open the Brainstorm Screenshots folder.

 When the application is first started up you will be greeted with a main menu which you will be able to pick from 5 options to choose from: